 The 2016 Comprehensive Plan identified the site as an opportunity site for a mixed-use development, given its prime location at the gateway to the Village as well as its proximity to other shopping opportunities.
 In 2019, BFJ Consulting completed a land use and zoning study to determine the best use of the site in collaboration with the community.
-Echoing the recommendations of the 2016 Comprehensive Plan, BFJ's study identified opportunities on the site for either mixed-use or all residential use while also reserving portions of the property for community uses and a park.
+Echoing the recommendations of the 2016 Comprehensive Plan, BFJ's study identified opportunities on the site for either mixed-use or all residential use while also reserving portions of the property for public use.